grannycart/by-sound-alone/content/FAQ.md

 Try to remember it _is_ fiction, and just a _tiny_ bit it technical leeway should be allowed, particularly if it contributes to dramatic tension.
 On the other hand, I really want the book to carry a _lot_ of technical/mechanical precision, because I think that _contributes_ to the dramatic tension in a way that made-up stuff (usually) does not.

 If you know how to use Github, feel free to [fork the project](https://github.com/grannycart/by-sound-alone_source), fix it yourself, and send me a pull request.

-## I love this submarine world you created and I want to spend more time there!
-Will there be a sequel?
-I have extensive notes for a second book, but I need time to write it.
-If you really want more right now, I've been working on an in-world [short story](./untitled-submarine-short-story) (about 13k words) set on the _Prospect_ with the same characters.

 ## Can I support your work with money?